hadley/adv-r/docs-function.md

 * `@references` point to any published material about the package that users might find help.

+The package documentation should not contain a verbatim list of functions or copy of `DESCRIPTION`.
+This file is for human reading, so pick the most important elements of your package.

 ## Text formatting

-Within roxygen text you use the usual R documentation formatting rules, as summarised below.
+Within roxygen text, you use the usual R documentation formatting rules, as summarised below.
 A fuller description is available in the [R extensions](http://cran.r-project.org/doc/manuals/R-exts.html#Sectioning) manual.

 Sections and subsections are similar to latex, but take a second argument which is the contents of the section.
 Section titles should be in sentence case.
+It is currently not possible to add section tags with roxygen.

     \section{Warning}{
       You must not call this function unless ...